dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

     vmr--1.
 A change is made to dotnet/dotnet\nmirrored to AzDO and the official build starts-->vmrCI vmrCI--2.
 VMR is built, output packages produced\nand build is published to BAR-->maestro maestro--3.
 Maestro notices a VMR subscription triggered,\ncalls the backflow service-->backflow backflow--4.
+A branch with the appropriate code changes in dotnet/runtime is created-->maestro maestro--5.
 A PR in dotnet/runtime is opened and merged-->runtime
 ```

 The only difference from the forward flow is that the VMR creates and publishes build output packages which are then flown back to the original repositories.